Wed, May 1, 2019

 Houston, TX 77024

-The Independent Petroleum Association of America (IPAA) and BakerHostetler have partnered to present a program regarding the ruling in Continental Resources, Inc. v.
-Jewell, et al. Please join us on May 1, 2019, for a two-hour live discussion regarding this important issue.
+The Independent Petroleum Association of America (IPAA) and BakerHostetler have partnered to present a program regarding the rulings in Continental Resources, Inc. v.
+Jewell and State of California v.
+Department of the Interior.
+Please join us on May 1, 2019, for a two-hour live discussion regarding these important issues.
 A cocktail reception will follow.

 2.0 hours CLE credit have been approved for the live program in Texas.